luisgizirian/augmented-driving/README.md

 * Minimum energy consumption when recognizing learned objects

 #### Context (or Common Sense)
 We map objects with a 3-dimensionality in mind.
-People has the “ability” to learn from a 2d sketch, and recognize a real 3d object instance (i.e. a Cow) when seen (i.e. in the Zoo).
+People have the ability to learn from a 2d sketch, and recognize a real 3d object instance (i.e. a cow) when seen (i.e. in the zoo).
 Laws of physics like gravity, are already internalized in our brains.

 #### Stereoscopic vision [hypothesis]
 Looks like a interesting addition, capable of abstracting objects from its context, to be recognized in isolation.
 If context is removed, and focusing can be a killer feature here, learning to recognize a learnt object in whatever Context, can become a no-brainer.